- 3 Tbsp turkey drippings (from cooked turkey)

 - 3 cups chicken broth

-Place roasting pan on medium heat (Unless it's too large to do so, then spoon fat and turkey bits from the roaster into a pot.)
+- Place roasting pan on cooktop or spoon the 3 Tbsp drippings and turkey bits from the roaster into a pot.

-Slowly stir flour into fat, cooking until flour is a straw colour.
+- Stir the flour into the drippings until smooth, and cook over medium heat until flour is a straw colour.

-Add stock, jelly and port (or 2 tbsp other liquid).
+- Add 3 cups chicken broth, jelly and port or 2 Tbsp other liquid.

-...can be made 2 days in advance, using turkey parts from a fresh or defrosted turkey.
+The recipe can be made two days in advance, using turkey parts from a fresh or defrosted turkey.

 - turkey neck, gizzard, heart